Manheim Township, Lancaster County, Pennsylvania: Government

 Historically, Manheim Township was seen as a Republican stronghold but in recent years the suburban township has become more competitive resulting in numerous high-investment races.
+Following Democratic gains in the elections of 2023 and 2025, the party will hold all elected offices in both the township and its coterminous magisterial district.

 Manheim Township is split between both Pennsylvania House of Representatives District 96 represented by Democrat Nikki Rivera and Pennsylvania House of Representatives District 97 represented by Republican Steven Mentzer, The township is located entirely within Pennsylvania Senate District 36 is represented by Democrat James Malone.

 The township is represented in the U.S. House of Representatives by Republican Lloyd Smucker.